Qingdao University of Science and Technology: Academics

 The university is an official test center for the TOEIC and the Italian language CELI exam.

+Jinan Campus

+School Address (Jinan Campus): No. 80 Wenhua East Road, Jinan City, Shandong Province.

 Sifang Campus

 The oldest campus of the university is located in Sifang district near the eastern end of Jiaozhou Bay Bridge.
 It is renowned for its beautiful main building, which was built in 1956 and inspired by the soviet architecture of the time.
 Most majors that form the core profile of the university are still based in Sifang.
 A large cluster of high-end chemical and rubber industries, the so-called Rubber Valley (橡胶谷), is located adjacent to the campus, as is the science park of the university.

+School address (Sifang Campus): No. 53 Zhengzhou Road, Qingdao City, Shandong Province.